Current Suspected Overdose Deaths in Delaware for 2024: Get Help Now!

 SPECIMEN STABILITY AND TRANSPORT

-1. Urine – After collection, transport and store urine specimen transport tube at 2℃ to 30℃ until tested.
-Specimens must be assayed with the APTIMA Assay for CT and/or GC within 30 days of collection.
+1. Urine – After collection, transport, and store urine specimen transport tube at 2℃ to 30℃ until tested.
+Specimens must be tested using the CT/GC NAAT method within 30 days of collection.
 If longer storage is needed, freeze at -20℃ to -70℃ for up to 90 days after collection for CT/GC and up to 24 months for Trichomonas vaginalis.

-2. Swab (any source) – After collection, transport and store swab in transport tube at 2℃ to 30℃ until tested.
-Specimens must be assayed with the APTIMA Assay for CT/GC and/or TV within 60 days of collection.
+2. Swab (any source) – After collection, transport, and store swab in transport tube at 2℃ to 30℃ until tested.
+Specimens must be tested using the Assay for CT/GC and/or TV within 60 days of collection.
 If longer storage is needed, freeze at -20℃ to -70℃ for up to 90 days after collection for CT/GC and up to 24 months for Trichomonas vaginalis.

 RESULTS

-Results are available within 72 hours of receipt in laboratory.
+Results are routinely available within 72 hours of receipt in laboratory.
 Final reports are available in LIMS as they are resulted.
-This test is specific for the DNA of these microorganisms and can detect them whether they are alive or dead, thus retesting should only be performed after 3 weeks from the start of treatment.
+This test specifically targets the DNA of these microorganisms and can detect the DNA whether they are alive or dead.
+Retesting should only be performed after 3 weeks from the start of any treatment ordered by the providing clinician.

 Samples will be rejected if they are: